eromatiya/the-glorious-startpage/README.md

 + The code could be better, this is my first time writing a startpage from the ground up.
 I will improve this from time to time.
 + If you discovered a bug or error in the logs, please open an issue so I can fix it.
++ Tested only on Firefox and Google Chrome.